patrickrall/Qumquat/README.md

 Qumquat is an experimental high-level quantum programming language.
 This language is aimed to provide a comfortable environment for experimenting with algorithms like HHL, quantum semidefinite programming, quantum counting, quantum reccomendation systems and quantum convex optimization.
 Guiding ideas:

  - These algorithms demand **reversible classical computation in superposition**.
 Qumquat is designed to feel like any other imperative programming language to make classical programming comfortable.
  - These algorithms do not run on NISQ quantum computers, so **Qumquat never 'compiles' to quantum gates** or even explicitly stores qubits.
-Since the runtime will always be a classical simulation, infinite-dimensional quantum registers and quantum while loops are possible.
+Since the runtime will always be a classical simulation, infinite-dimensional quantum registers are possible.
- - Simply implementing an algorithm is an excellent way of solidifying one's understanding and also to **ensure that the algorithm behaves as expected**.
-Qumquat is intended as an **educational tool for all levels of experience** in quantum computation.
+ - Simply implementing an algorithm is an excellent way of solidifying one's understanding and also to ensure that the algorithm behaves as expected.
+Qumquat is intended as an educational tool for all levels of experience in quantum computation.

 To install, clone into the git repository, then install using pip:
 ```